Kong/docs.konghq.com/app/_src/gateway/production/logging/ai-analytics.md

 content_type: reference
 ---

-Kong AI Gateway offers a unified logging format for AI plugins, enabling the emission of analytics events.
-This facilitates the aggregation of AI usage analytics across various providers in a standardized manner.
+Kong AI Gateway provides a standardized logging format for AI plugins, enabling the emission of analytics events and facilitating the aggregation of AI usage analytics across various providers.

 ## Log Formats